 Performers need to be able to identify and actively avoid situations that might lead to injury.
 A working knowledge of the fundamentals of stage combat is a great start.
 An understanding of these principles can also help them advocate for themselves in instances where they might be being asked to do something unsafe.
 I’ve come to believe that it borders on unethical for a performance training program to send graduates out without these basic tools.

 In the past I’ve also had stage managers take my classes and workshops alongside actors.
 If you are not “showfolk” and don’t know what a stage manager is, they are the backbone of a production.
 They make sure not only that everything happens, but that it happens on time, and happens correctly.
-I once invited an Actor’s Equity stage manager to speak to a theater appreciation class I was teaching and explain what they do.
+I once invited an Actor’s Equity stage manager to speak to a theatre appreciation class I was teaching and explain what they do.
 Near the end of the talk one of the students said, “so we clap for the actors, should we bow down to you?”
 A good stage manager has among their primary concerns that no one gets hurt on their watch.

 I’ve heard it said by some of the people who’ve trained me that it’s often the simplest techniques that have the highest risk of injury.
 If you are dueling to the death with chainsaws, you respect the chainsaw and go through all the necessary safety procedures.
 But if the scene needs someone to be slapped and/or fall down, performers will sometimes think that “they can take it.”
 “Taking it” might land a performer in a hospital.